CristianTth/PlayersUnite/README.md

 -clone the repo

 ### In terminal inside the project:

--npm install -g @angular/cli
+npm install -g @angular/cli

--ng serve - to run the server
+ng serve (to run the server)